woggioni/rbcs/rbcs-server-memcache/README.md

 The plugins currently supports the following configuration attributes:
 - `max-age`: the amount of time cache entries will be retained on memcache
+- `key-prefix`: a string that will be prepended to all the keys inserted in memcache, useful in case the caching backend is shared with other applications
 - `digest`: digest algorithm to use on the key before submission to memcache (optional, no digest is applied if omitted)
 - `compression`: compression algorithm to apply to cache values before,